Agere98/Flappy-Dragon/README.md

 ## Notes
 This demo was created using Unity ML-Agents Beta 0.8.1.
 If you are using a newer version of the toolkit, you may want to replace the `/Assets/ML-Agents` directory with the one you find in the toolkit's repository, and follow the [guide on migrating from earlier versions](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Migrating.md).

+These materials are not sponsored by or affiliated with Unity Technologies or its affiliates.
+"Unity", "ML-Agents" and "Unity Machine Learning Agents" are trademarks or registered trademarks of Unity Technologies or its affiliates in the U.S. and elsewhere.